anirbanpranto/anirbanpranto.github.io/content/posts/new_blog.md

 ## What have I been up to
 I have been working at [Moneylion](https://moneylion.com) for the last few months in their Machine Learning team, focusing mainly on model serving infrastructure and engineering.
-I have growing interest on distributed systems lately, so I've been reading a lot on distributed systems research, keeping up with the current developments in the field, and also seeking how that can be useful at my work. ( I also have girlfriend now ;) )
+I have growing interest on distributed systems lately, so I've been reading a lot on distributed systems research, keeping up with the current developments in the field, and also seeking how that can be useful at my work.